illCorp/illlocation/README.md

 ````

-This model will only have multiple *checkins*, because a user will move.
+This model will only have multiple *Illlocation::Checkins*, because a user will move.
 If the user is deleted, we're keeping the checkins.

 ````
 class User < ActiveRecord::Base